MEDSCI313

 Dr Anna Ponnampalam

-Dr Anna Ponnampalam is a new lecturer in 2017.
-She was the second lecturer in 2017, and lectured a number of times during the course of the semester.
-These included 2 lectures on Reproductive Endocrinology/Steroid Hormones, a lecture on Immunoassays, and ELISA.
+Dr Anna Ponnampalam lectured a number of times during the course of the semester, including two lectures on Reproductive Endocrinology/Steroid Hormones, a lecture on Immunoassays, and ELISA.
 Her lecture style is very straightforward and is open to re-explaining her content if necessary.
 One such example was the biosynthesis of steroid hormones.
 She was also present at all the labs and tutored the ELISA lab.

 Professor Andrew Shelling

 Professor Shelling is one of the most passionate lecturers in the department.
 Over 6 lectures, he covered Ovarian Structure and Function, Reproductive Disorders, Puberty and Menopause.
-There is a lot of content to be learned but it is relatively simple – facts, symptoms, names, etc. To do well in his section, he suggests, not only should you parrot everything he has mentioned, but also show off extra relevant knowledge learned from journal articles, newspapers, or YouTube videos.
-In 2017, there was a Fertility Assignment that was based on his content, in addition to a Fertility NZ Lecture Session which was an eye-opener into the reality of the struggle associated with infertility.
+There is a lot of content to be learned but it is relatively simple – facts, symptoms, names, etc. Anki will be your best friend.

 Professor Larry Chamley

 Larry is a charismatic lecturer.
 This makes it relatively enjoyable to go through contraceptives, assisted reproductive technologies, and reproductive cloning.
 At times lectures seem to go off on great tangents but don't let that catch you off guard - still do pay attention!
-You should expect ~1-2 essays from these lectures in the exam.
+You should expect ~1-2 essays from these lectures in the exam, in 2025 his SAQs took up a decent portion.
 Don’t forget that Larry still loves testing on his ‘numbers’!
 He also took one of the lab streams for the ELISA lab and is very conservative in the amount of guidance he provides.
-He does have relatively high expectations so do bear that in mind when starting the report.

 Dr Joanna James

-Dr. James returned to Medsci 313 in 2017 to teach 3 lectures on Implantation/Fertilisation, the physiology of Pregnancy, Labour and Preterm Labour.
+Dr. James taught three lectures on implantation/fertilisation, the physiology of pregnancy, labour and preterm labour.
 There is a lot of information, but it is physiology at last, and her lecture style is easy going and straightforward to follow.
-There is some overlap with Medsci 311 in this section; which is a bonus because you can show off your extra knowledge without putting in too much effort.
+Once again, Anki will be your best friend.
 Dr James also takes the lab on Immunoassays which focuses on Placental Tissue.
-Extra readings from her suggested list could be beneficial for essays and the lab report if you choose to do hers.